Bupivacaine hydrochloride, adrenaline.

 Bupivacaine is classed as a membrane stabilising agent and is a local anaesthetic of the amide type.
 Marcain solutions are available with or without adrenaline, contain no antimicrobial agent and should be used only once and any residue discarded.

-Pharmacotherapeutic Group: Local anaesthetic.
-ATC Code: N01B B01.
+Pharmacotherapeutic class: Local anaesthetic.
+ATC code: N01B B51.

 Pharmacology: Pharmacodynamics: Marcain with Adrenaline contains bupivacaine, which is a long-acting local anaesthetic of the amide type, and the vasoconstrictor adrenaline (epinephrine).
 Bupivacaine reversibly blocks impulse conduction in the nerves by inhibiting the transport of sodium ions through the nerve membrane.
 Similar effects can also be seen on excitatory membranes in the brain and myocardium.